How Can an eCommerce App Design Influence User Psychology?

 Using an associative learning process, you can guide an individual to the desired behaviour through positive and negative reinforcement in a method known as operant conditioning.

-By offering rewards to create a strong link between customers’ benefits and their actions, brands can motivate customers for the desired outcome.
+By offering rewards to create a strong link between customers’ benefits and actions, brands can motivate customers for the desired outcome.
 This can be like – providing discounts on the next purchase.

 On the other hand, negative reinforcement is also designed to increase the occurrence of a particular behaviour.
 It works on the ‘subtraction’ of something that rewards or punishes an action.